lbryio/lbry.com/content/news/225-swarm-intro.md

 * Gaming

 If you’re interested in one of the above areas, you should come [join our chat right now and let us know](https://invite.swarm.org)!
 Or if you’re not ready for that level of commitment, you can [email us].

-If you’re interested in finding out more about the Swarm program, how to start a hive, or join one, [please check out this link.](https://docs.google.com/forms/d/e/1FAIpQLSfDabPptaLx7TI7DeT_dAOZgeulSRD1A-VnYYypbuc_r4wlhA/viewform?usp=sf_link) We have a discussion list for all, plus Hive Officers get access to a special LBRY team Slack channel.

 ### What existing Hives can I join?